Find Your Perfect School

-Then there’s the unemployment rate that increased from 5.6% in 1990 to 8.1% in 2020.
+Then there’s the unemployment rate which increased from 5.6% in 1990 to 8.1% in 2020.
 While the coronavirus pandemic can be partly blamed for it, young college graduates didn’t have the expected opportunities.
 The class of 2020, for example, has 45% of their ranks unemployed to date.

 Simultaneously, there’s a marked national scarcity of skilled trade workers!
 Trade jobs are being left vacant for about a month because there aren’t many qualified workers.
 As a consequence of supply and demand, the result is increased wages for numerous trade jobs and more incentives from employers that keep old workers and attract new employees.

-The lesson here is obvious: You can benefit from a trade school education, both financially and professionally!
+You can benefit from a trade school education, both financially and professionally!

 Many trade organizations are also doing their part in attracting new blood into the industry.
 The Build Your Career (BYC) program by the Carolinas Association of General Contractors, for instance, has industry-academe partnerships.
 Leaders in the construction industry connect with schools and educate students, parents, and educators about the benefits of a construction career.
 Their pitch includes the short training time and attractive wages for crane operators and welders, among others.